-Earn a Certificate in Social Media Analysis from Boston University
+Earn a Certificate in Social Media Analysis in Just Three Days

-Making Social Media Matter is a hands-on, 3-day workshop designed to equip attendees with the knowledge and skills to quickly analyze and visualize data from popular social media platforms and blogs.
+Making Social Media Matter is a hands-on, three-day workshop that equips attendees with skills to quickly collect, analyze, visualize, and interpret data from popular social media platforms and blogs.
 After our three-day intensive, you’ll walk away with a hands-on understanding of these critical skills:

-- Earn a Certificate in Social Media Analysis: Principals and Practices for Big Data from Boston University.
+- Earn a certificate in Social Media Analysis: Principles and Practices for Big Data from BU

 Examine millions of users and their posts online, and manage those queries at scale.